abhidtu/emqttd_publish_client_activity/README.md

 6> "SYSTEM/msgack" when a client acknowledges a messages (Very useful)

-with a configurable QoS value
+with a configurable QoS value (in progres)

 The data published on above events can be used to track message and client's activity in realtime.